Opel Calibra: Engines

-The availability of engines is dependent on specific modellvariants, accessory levels and domestic markets.
+The availability of engines is dependent on specific model variants, accessory levels and domestic markets.

 Technical data

 Transmissions

 In addition to the Aisin four-speed automatic transmissions that were available on all models, except the C20LET (although some countries such as Australia did not sell the C20XE with the four-speed auto), there were five manual gearboxes produced by Getrag (all of which were five speed gearboxes, except the six speed F28/6).